-Resource Groups allow the Arc controlled CTI Devices to be grouped so that they can be used for specific calls.
+Resource Groups allow the Arc Pro-controlled CTI Devices to be grouped so that they can be used for specific calls.

-Directory Groups are where contacts can be assigned to groups, and in turn these groups can be assigned to different incoming calls.
+Directory Groups allow contacts can be assigned to groups, and in turn these groups can be assigned to different incoming calls.

-And ability to create CT Drivers within Arc that are linked to specific instances of the TSP.
+CT Drivers that are linked to specific instances of the TSP can be created within Arc Pro.